kdorff/retropie-romfilter/README.md

 for specific details or even delete ROMs
 (move them to a trash folder).

+You should be able to run this directly on a your RetroPie if you install Oracle Java 8.
+I haven't yet done any performance testing to see how well it runs on a Pi.

-You CAN run this application directly on a RetroPie, but you might not be pleased with the performance.
-Instead, I prefer to run RetroPie romfilter on another machine on the same network.
+Currently, I prefer to run romfilter on another machine on the same network.

 # Disclaimer

 This code is a work in progress and is not ready for public consumption.

 The first time you run the app it will need to scan your system.
-This can take several minutes depending on how many roms you have.
+This will take a bit of time.

 ## A quick note about scraping